Welcome to the website of the DTB Foundation (Stiftung Deutsches Technikmuseum Berlin)

 The Archenhold-Sternwarte (1896) is the oldest and largest public observatory in Germany.
 It has modern telescopes, a small Zeiss planetarium and the world’s longest movable refractor telescope, with a focal length of 21 metres.
 Exhibitions show the dimensions of space, the solar system and the history of astronomy.

-The Zeiss Planetarium is closed since 1 April 2014 due to extensive reconstruction work.
-The re-opening is planned in about one year.
+The Zeiss Planetarium is closed since April 2014 due to extensive reconstruction work.
+The re-opening is planned in early 2016.

 In the meantime we would like to invite you to our Archenhold-Sternwarte.